 Get Into Teaching also have useful information on preparing for an interview.

 Primary SCITT Tuition Fee applicants – If shortlisted for interview you will initially be invited to one of our Primary Schools where you will deliver a book based activity to a group of pupils.
-If you are successful in this first round the interviews then continue at Wildern School where you will deliver a presentation, undertake a Subject Knowledge based test, a written task and the formal interview.
+If you are successful in this first round the interviews then continue at Wildern School where during the course of the day you will; undertake a Subject Knowledge Audit, complete a written task, take part in a group activity (which is observed) and have an individual formal interview.

-Secondary SCITT Tuition Fee applicants – If shortlisted for interview you will be invited to Wildern School where you will manage a teaching activity, deliver a presentation, undertake a Subject Knowledge based test, a written task and the formal interview.
+Secondary SCITT Tuition Fee applicants – If shortlisted for interview you will be invited to Wildern School where you will; deliver a teaching activity, undertake a Subject Knowledge Audit, complete a written task, take part in a group activity (which is observed) and have an individual formal interview.

 The structure of our interview programme will enable us to assess your ability to;